-Janet Jackson brought two distinct angles to her performance to her State of the World tour at the Grand Sierra Resort on Sunday night.
+Janet Jackson brought two distinct angles to her performance to her State of the World tour at the Grand Sierra Resort on Oct.
+1, 2017.

 “There’s a lot of hits,” she told the crowd following a medley of songs such as “Escapade,” “What Have You Done For Me Lately?” and “Nasty.”
 This was Janet Jackson, the pop icon, whose voice lived on the radio airwaves, whose actions and personal life continue to garner news coverage, whose lyrics and dance moves are infused with a sexiness and upbeat tone made for dancing, whether that’s in a club or a living room mirror.
 And her set list touched upon a 30-plus year career of hits.